 What are my responsibilities as a UConn investigator?

-- Understand UConn’s policy on financial conflicts of interest in research and know the definition of Significant Financial Interest (SFI) and how it applies to them.
-Click here to review the policy.
+- Review and be knowledgeable of the UConn policy on financial conflicts of interest in research, including the definition of Significant Financial Interest (SFI) and how it applies to you.

-- Promptly and fully disclose any SFI (including those of a spouse or dependent child) that reasonably relates to their institutional responsibilities, and if applicable, comply with financial conflict of interest management or mitigation plans.
+- Promptly and fully disclose all SFIs, including those of a spouse or dependent child, that reasonably relate to your institutional responsibilities; and, if applicable, comply with FCOI management or mitigation plans.

-Completion and submission of the financial disclosure form also satisfies the training requirement as required under federal regulations and UConn policy.
+- Understand that completion and submission of the financial disclosure form also satisfies the FCOI training requirement, as required under federal regulations and UConn policy.